North Carolina Central University Blog

 The settings where supply chain managers work can vary.
 While they typically have an office, supply chain managers may need to spend part of their time working in manufacturing facilities, warehouses, or at the locations of suppliers and customers.

 Supply chain managers can work for a wide range of organizations.
-While manufacturing firms might be the first organizations that come to mind when thinking about supply chain management, supply chain managers can also work for government agencies, scientific organizations, wholesale businesses, or shipping companies.
+While manufacturing firms might be the first organizations that come to mind when thinking about supply chain management, they can also work for government agencies, scientific organizations, wholesale businesses, and shipping companies.

 Supply Chain Manager Salary and Employment Outlook

-The U.S. Bureau of Labor Statistics (BLS) projects an impressive 18% growth rate for the employment of logisticians, such as supply chain managers, through 2032.
-That growth rate significantly exceeds the projection of 3% job growth across all occupations through 2032.
+The U.S. Bureau of Labor Statistics (BLS) projects an impressive 17% growth rate for the employment of logisticians, such as supply chain managers, between 2024 and 2034.
+That significantly exceeds the projected growth rate across all occupations and represents approximately 26,400 job openings per year over the decade.
 The BLS attributes strong job growth in the profession to factors such as organizations’ recognition of the importance of supply chain management and increases in e-commerce.

 How to Become a Supply Chain Manager

 To become a supply chain manager, an individual acquires expertise both through education and experience in positions of increasing responsibility.
-The steps in the process of becoming a supply chain manager are outlined below.
+The steps in the process are outlined below.

 Step 1: Earn a Bachelor’s Degree

-Aspiring supply chain managers need to have a good educational background in the field.
-They typically acquire that education by earning a BBA degree, a bachelor’s degree in supply chain management, or a bachelor’s degree in engineering.
+Aspiring supply chain managers need to have a strong educational background in the field.
+They typically acquire that education by earning a BBA degree, a bachelor’s degree in supply chain management, or a bachelor’s degree in a related field like engineering.

-In completing a relevant bachelor’s degree program, students have the opportunity to acquire skills and expertise in areas such as business systems, logistics, and data analytics that can inform their work as supply chain managers.
+In completing a relevant bachelor’s degree program, students have the opportunity to acquire skills and expertise in areas such as business systems, logistics, and data analytics that can inform their work as well.
+For those interested in senior positions, graduate degrees or additional certifications can help them compete for higher-level roles with even more attractive supply chain management salaries.

 Step 2: Acquire Work Experience in the Field

 Individuals typically start their supply management careers in entry-level positions in areas such as logistics or procurement.
-As they work in those positions, they can acquire real-world skills that augment their supply chain management expertise.
+In those roles, they can acquire real-world skills that augment their expertise.
 For example, they have the chance to strengthen their skills in areas such as leadership, critical thinking, and working with stakeholders from other departments.

 Step 3: Consider Earning Certifications in Supply Chain Management

-Both aspiring supply chain managers and individuals who are already managing supply chains can benefit from earning certifications in the field.
+Both aspiring supply chain managers and individuals who are already in the field can benefit from earning specialized certifications.
 For example, the Association for Supply Chain Management (ASCM) offers certifications such as:

-• Certified Supply Chain Professional (CSCP), a certification that provides evidence that an individual has broad supply chain knowledge
+• Certified Supply Chain Professional (CSCP), a certification that demonstrates broad supply chain knowledge

-• Certified in Logistics, Transportation, and Distribution (CLTD), a certification that signifies that an individual has expertise in moving products efficiently
+• Certified in Logistics, Transportation, and Distribution (CLTD), a certification that signifies expertise in moving products efficiently

-• Certified in Production and Inventory Management (CPIM), a certification that demonstrates that an individual has expertise in managing risk and supply chain disruption
+• Certified in Production and Inventory Management (CPIM), a certification that demonstrates expertise in managing risk and supply chain disruption

 The Institute for Supply Management (ISM) also offers certifications such as:

-• Certified Professional in Supply Chain Management (CPSM), a certification that signifies that an individual has competencies in supply chain management
+• Certified Professional in Supply Chain Management (CPSM), a certification that signifies competencies in supply chain management

-Earning supply chain certifications enables professionals to acquire new skills and demonstrate their dedication to the profession and commitment to learning more about their profession.
+Earning supply chain certifications enables professionals to acquire new skills and demonstrate their dedication to the profession and lifelong learning.

-Supply Chain Managers Are a Critical Element in Organizational Success
+Supply Chain Managers Are Critical to Organizational Success

-Individuals who are interested in working in supply chain management can explore North Carolina Central University’s online BBA degree program to learn how it can help them achieve their career goals.
+Individuals who are interested in working in supply chain management can explore NCCU Online’s BBA degree program to learn how it can help them achieve their career goals.
 Offering students the opportunity to build skills in areas such as statistical analysis, finance, and business management, the program can set the stage for a rewarding career in supply chain management.
-Take the first step on the supply chain career path today.
+Take the first step in your supply chain career today.

 Recommended Readings